OliverWMurphy/UCL_Moodle_4_scraper/README.md

 Must have firefox installed to run.

+# Usage
+Download Script
+The main script is called scraper.py and can be called like this: python3 scraper.py [url_to scrape] [login email] [login password]

+usage: scraper.py url email password

+positional arguments:
+  url              url of the of moodle page email            email used to login to moodle password         password used to login to moodle
 # Licence
 Under MIT licence.
 Copies of this code can be freely modified, distributed, had on toast, etc. without restriction.

+# ToDo
+- General code cleaning/optimisation.
+- Add method to download mp4 files
+- Add method to download non-directly embedded files
+- Add Chrome support.
+- Add method to preconfigure browser options
+- Fix more bugs and blindspots yet to be found
+-